gailrayla/gather-web-app-se-project/Milestone 2/README.md

 - Deleting an exsisting post: DELETE /posts/delete/{id}

 #### Creating Posts
-Use the following `curl` command to create a new post:
+Use the following `curl` command to create an example new post:
 ```javascript
 curl -X POST http://localhost:8080/posts/create -H "Content-Type: application/json" -d '{"user":{"name":"Molli"},"desc":"Planning to study algorithms at 8pm in the library.
 Who wants to join?", "date":"13th of May"}'
 ```